 Deep Plane Facelift Candidates

 Deep plane facelift candidates typically exhibit moderate to advanced signs of facial aging, including sagging cheeks, deep nasolabial folds, and loose skin in the neck.
-These individuals often seek more comprehensive and longer-lasting rejuvenation.
+The deep plane facelift addresses deep wrinkles, so these individuals often seek more comprehensive and longer-lasting rejuvenation.
 Ideal patients are in good overall health, are non-smokers, and have realistic expectations about results and recovery.
 Compared to mini facelift candidates, they’re usually older and require more structural lifting rather than surface-level adjustments, making the deep plane technique a more suitable and effective choice.

 Mini Facelift Candidates